Who has looked at a map of Europe without thinking the countries look like small states?

 Many fascinating European cities are not far from Zurich by train.
 For example, Paris is a mere six-hour train trip.
 However, airline ticket prices have recently dropped below train fares.
 Swiss International Airlines has last minute specials at noon every Wednesday for travel until the following Monday.
 Using these last minute rates, I have flown to Paris for less than $50 round trip.
 At similar prices I have flown to London, Rome, Athens, Prague, Madrid, Brussels, the list goes on and on.

 New, low-cost airlines are finally driving prices down.
 German Wings, Air Berlin, Germania, Sky Europe, Duo, and Easy Jet all fly out of Zurich and their routes are expanding every month.
 Recently, I flew round trip to Cologne, Germany on German Wings for $1.00, airport taxes included.
 From their hub in Cologne, German Wings flies to many exciting European destinations.
 The extra time needed to make connections can be worthwhile for the more-time-than-money crowd.
-When I flew Easy Jet to Scotland recently, I left Zurich late morning, had a couple hour layover in London and got to Edinburgh early evening.
+When I flew Easy Jet to Scotland recently, I left Zurich late morning, had a couple of hours layover in London and got to Edinburgh early evening.
 It took longer than a direct flight, but it was affordable.

 Seeing The Sights